 You can use the Chord Player in the Tools, to go back and forth to hear the differences too, that helps.

-Hey!
-We do art.
-No one is weird under music world imo!lol More than that, it’s really helpful and interesting.
+More than that, it’s really helpful and interesting.
 I actually noticed that I often make face reactions when people play out of diatonic scale especially improvisation parts.
 So I’m looking forward to try your method!
-Thank you again Brian!

 The human ear is sensitive to top notes, so it is a prerequisite to actively play games that distinguish between interval and two-tone chord types in order to cultivate an ear sensitive to intervals, the two attributes of major and minor chords, and perfect pitch.